 This track offers a unique opportunity to study both domestic and international tourism, resorts, attractions, airlines, travel-agencies and more from a business-focused perspective.
 San Francisco's world-wide reputation as a tourist destination and the sophisticated, multi-cultural tourism businesses provide a living laboratory and career opportunities for students.

 Watch the video below to hear what this former student has to say about the B.S. in Hospitality & Tourism Management:

 San Francisco State University Major Degree Roadmaps

 A Degree Roadmap is a semester-by-semester guide to the course requirements necessary to complete a bachelor’s degree in a designated major.
 A Roadmap is designed to help students select classes that satisfy General Education (GE) requirements, major requirements, and other all-university requirements in order to graduate in four years.
 The Roadmap cannot replace consultation with an advisor in your major or an advisor in the Undergraduate Advising Center.
 You should always use your Degree Roadmap in conjunction with the Bulletin and your DARS report, ASE (if applicable), and transcript to select classes for an upcoming semester.

 Minor in Hospitality Management

-This specialized minor is designed to provide undergraduates with a focused exposure to hospitality & tourism management industry.
-The program can provide non-hospitality & tourism management majors with the professional and technical skills in hospitality & tourism management needed for entry into employment or serve as an alternative to a double major for business majors wishing expertise in a second field.
+This specialized minor is designed to provide undergraduates with a focused exposure to hospitality and tourism management industry.
+The program can provide non-hospitality and tourism management majors with the professional and technical skills in hospitality and tourism management needed for entry into employment or serve as an alternative to a double major for business majors wishing expertise in a second field.
 Courses are 3 units unless otherwise indicated.
 For more information, see Bulletin: Minor in Hospitality Management.